 Member Education Sessions: Moving Philanthropy Beyond Land Acknowledgements

-On November 22, at 10:00 am (PT) / 11:00 am (MT) / 1:00 pm (ET), join our CEO Erik Stegman (Carry the Kettle First Nations – Nakoda) and VP of Tribal Nations Engagement & Special Projects, Greg Masten (Yurok), for an opening discussion about the importance of land acknowledgments.
-Followed by our moderator, Joel Moffett (Nez Perce), and the personal experiences of two philanthropic change makers, Shawn Escoffery and Marisol Inzunza, as they highlight how these acknowledgements should be paired with meaningful action to move philanthropy into a more equitable and effective relationship with Indigenous communities.
+Our moderator, Joel Moffett (Nez Perce), and two philanthropic change makers, Shawn Escoffery and Marisol Inzunza highlight how land acknowledgements should be paired with meaningful action to move philanthropy into a more equitable and effective relationship with Indigenous communities.

 ABOUT OUR SPEAKERS: